jeroenvansweeveldt/Predicting_superhero_creators-machine_learning_exam_2023/README.md

 | :--- | :---: | :---: | :---: | :---: | :---: |
 | **f1 macro avg**  | 0.90 | 0.92  | 0.92 | 0.91  | 0.96 |

+DistilBert comes out as the clear winner, with a notably higher score than the others, as befits the most technically advanced of all models used in this assignment.